MorganSchmiedt/markdown/README.md

 Ordered list items start with a number, followed by a period (`.`) and a space.

+Newlines can be inserted within a list item by starting the line with three spaces.

 Nested list items start with at least three spaces, followed by a number and a space.
 Only one ordered nested list is allowed.

 *Example*